 The location can be shaded to sunny; soil should be humus-rich and well drained.
 The plant is very heat resistant and watering is not necessary.
 Distance between plants should be 3 to 5 metres. >>> Price

-Leaf stem twiner.
-Incredibly strong growth, up to 12 meters in height or more, the shoots can easily hang over.
-The foliage lasts from May to October, the flowers are not the most impressive but the flowering may last from July well into late autumn.
-The seeds are beautiful and filigree and are the origin of this clematis common name: old mans beard.
-The clematis must be cut down to 20 - 60 cm above the ground at the end of the year.
-When greening a taller facade, keep the trunk intact but thin out the shoots every year.
-These forest vines are absolutely healthy and also very dry resistant!
+Petiole (leaf tendril) climber.
+Incredibly strong growth (up to 12 metres in height or more), also overhanging.
+Foliage from May to October, flowering rather unimpressive but long-lasting from July well into late autumn.
+Seed heads are beautiful and fine and are the inspiration for this clematis' common name-- 'old man's beard.'
+This clematis belongs to 'pruning group 3' -- must be cut down to 20 - 60 cm above the ground at the end of the year.
+When greening a taller facade, however, do away with intense pruning.
+Instead, the focus should be on building up or maintaining the framework/stem structure, which is shortened and thinned out every year.
+Clematis vitalba are extremely healthy and also highly drought-resistant!

-The trellis should be shaped as a grid with 30 to 50 cm meshes: the table at the bottom of the page lists suitable trellis shapes for clematis vitalba.
-The mesh can be larger when building a trunk that is kept for several years.
-The "Basic" design is strong enough but the medium design allows for optimal development.
+The trellis (cable system) should have a tight/close arrangement with grid spaces of about 30 to 50 cm: see the bottom of the page for suitable trellis shapes and sizes.
+When you intend to cultivate without regular pruning, the grid spaces can be larger (so, more spacious arrangements), which serve less as "climbing aids" and more as anchors for the trunk-stem structure that forms.
+The easy basic design is strong enough but the medium design allows for optimal development.
 For high trellises, use a heavy / massive trellis kit.